opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```
 kubectl --namespace monitoring get secrets prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 -d ; echo
 ```

+??? info
-> Username is admin
+    - Username is `admin`

 ---
 <br><br><br>

-# To get the VPC ID of an EC2 instance using the Instance Metadata Service (IMDS)
+## To get the VPC ID of an EC2 instance using the Instance Metadata Service (IMDS)

 1. Get the MAC address of the primary network interface:
 ```